3rd player runs

 1. The orange team looks to maintain possession to create space for a pass into the neutral blue player in the far zone, who sets to a neutral player in the middle zone before playing the ball across.
 One player for the orange team will make a third-player run and the blue player will pass them the ball.
 One green player chases, creating another 3v3 +2 in the far zone.

 2. Above shows the neutral blue player executing a pass into space for the third-player run from orange.
 The orange player is chased by a green.
 The orange player passes the ball to a teammate or blue before entering the zone.

 3. To score, the team in possession must successfully transfer the ball from one side to the other, linking play in the middle zone.
 When possession is recovered by the defending green team, they must connect three passes before trying to play to the opposite side.
 A new ball will begin with the opposite team on the other side of the ball is played out of bounds.

 Coaching points: Triangulate, body shape, 1-2 touch mentality, scan the area.
-Timing of runs, communication, decision making.
+Timing of runs, communication, and decision making.

 To help the players visualize movement off the ball.